shrutisood03/Tokenization/basics/what_is_tokenisation.md

 ## Summary

 Tokenization defines how text is segmented and represented before being processed by an LLM.
-The choice of tokenization strategy directly influences vocabulary size, input length, and
+The choice of tokenization strategy directly influences vocabulary size, input length, and model behavior.